Royal Oaks Elementary School

 The percentage of students achieving proficiency in math is 31% (which is lower than the California state average of 40%) for the 2018-19 school year.
 The percentage of students achieving proficiency in reading/language arts is 45% (which is lower than the California state average of 51%) for the 2018-19 school year.

-Royal Oaks Elementary School's student population of 501 students has stayed relatively flat over five school years.
+Royal Oaks Elementary School's student population of 445 students has declined by 9% over five school years.

-The teacher population of 15 teachers has declined by 21% over five school years.
+The teacher population of 20 teachers has grown by 17% over five school years.

 Total Classroom Teachers